ameenalkaisi/dotfiles/README.md

 general (useful for patching suckless software)

-requires libxblayout-dev package to be installed (or compile libxkblayout from github if you can find it)
+requires libxblayout-dev package to be installed (or compile libxkblayout from github if you can find it), and nmcli (change status-bar.sh otherwise)

-compile that file using this command:
+compile the getxkblayout.c file using this command:
 ```
 gcc -I/usr/include getxkblayout.c -lX11 -lxkbfile -o getxkblayout.o
 ```